jsoysouvanh/Refureku/README.md

 - [Cross-platform compatibility](#cross-platform-compatibility)
 - [License](#license)

-## Presentation
+## Introduction
 Refureku is a powerful customizable C++17 reflection library based on libclang.
 It allows you to retrieve information on classes/structs, fields, methods, enums and enum values at runtime.

 It is separated into 2 distinct parts:
 - The metadata parser and generator, which will parse C++ source code and generate metadata that will be injected back into source code using macros.
 This tool can either be built as a standalone executable or embeded in a program (for example a game engine) depending on your needs.
-Last but not least, it is highly customizable (see the Customization section).
+Last but not least, it is highly customizable (see the [Customization section](#customization)).
 - The actual library which contain the framework classes to access and manipulate reflected data at runtime.

 To get started now, see the [Getting Started](#getting-started) section.